 This vegan caramel sauce is silky, creamy, gooey, sweet, and so easy to make.
-You can drizzle it over oatmeal or pancakes, stir it into coconut yogurt, dip some apples into it, pour it over ice cream, spread it on cakes, eat it straight out of the bowl with a spoon . . . the list could go on and on forever.
+You can drizzle it over oatmeal or pancakes, dip some apples into it, pour it over vanilla ice cream, spread it on cakes, eat it straight out of the bowl with a spoon . . . the list could go on and on forever.
 The best part is that you can make it as thin or as thick as you like.

 When I was growing up, I used to love when my parents took me to a city center.
 Right on the main street, there was a tiny little shop that sold soft serve ice cream.
 They would rotate their soft serve flavors every couple weeks so it was a little surprise every time we went.
 It was sweet.
 It was cold.
 It always hit the spot.